-This is everything you need to know about Vegetarian Leather.
+This is everything you need to know about Vegan Leather.

 So what is Vegetarian Leather?

-Vegetarian leather, also known as Faux leather is a leather alternative that is not made from the hide of animals.
+Vegetarian leather, also known as Faux leather is a leather alternative that is not made from the hide of animals or animal skin.
 It looks and feels like ordinary leather, but it is made out of a variety of plastics and other materials.\

 What is Vegan Leather and How is Vegan Leather made?

 There are a variety of materials used in the making of this type of leather.
 The process is completely different from the production of real leather since no real animal hides are involved.
-Two commonly materials used in making vegetarian leather include PU ( Polyurethane) and PVC ( Polyvinylchloride).
+Two common materials used in making vegetarian leather include PU ( Polyurethane) or polyurethane leather and PVC ( Polyvinylchloride).

 Vegan Leather made from PVC